-During the 2019 fiscal year, the Company acquired the El Mesquite Property and the Jackie Property.
+The Company acquired two additional properties during the year, the El Mesquite Property and the Jackie Property, both located in Sonora, Mexico.

-During the 2019 fiscal year the Company entered into an option agreement with Tocvan Ventures Corp. whereby Tocvan can acquire a 51% interest in the Pilar Property by issuing 5,000,000 common shares of Tocvan and cash in the amount of \$125,000 and carrying out \$2,000,000 exploration and evaluation expenditures, over a 60 month period.
+During the 2020 year, the Company optioned the Pilar property to Tocvan Ventures Corp. and received as consideration 2,000,000 common shares of Tocvan, whose shares are listed on the Canadian Securities Exchange, and cash of \$125,000.
+Tocvan can earn a 51% interest in the Pilar property by issuing 3,000,000 common shares, making cash payments of \$275,000 to the Company, and carrying out exploration and evaluation expenditures of \$2,000,000, over a 60-month period.